hyperledger/web3j/docs/source/smart_contracts.rst

 types.
 From web3j 3.x onwards, Java types are created by default.
 You can create Solidity types using the *--solidityTypes* command line argument.

-You can also generate the wrappers by calling then Java class directly:
+You can also generate the wrappers by calling the Java class directly:

 .. code-block:: bash